godiagonal/elasto-js/README.md

 Minimum width and height for squares in pixels.
-When the grid is resized and the squares fall below this threshold the number of squares per row will decrease and thus the size of each square is increased to fill the row width.
+When the grid is resized and the squares fall below this threshold the number of squares per row will decrease by one and thus the size of each square is increased to fill the row width.

 ### hideIncompleteRow